Stephen Hunter: Life and career

 Hunter has written three non-fiction books: Violent Screen: A Critic's 13 Years on the Front Lines of Movie Mayhem (1995), a collection of essays from his time at The Sun; American Gunfight (2005), an examination of the November 1, 1950 attempted assassination of Harry S. Truman; and Now Playing at the Valencia (2005), a collection of pieces from The Washington Post.
 Hunter has also written a number of non-film-related articles for The Post, including one on Afghanistan: "Dressed To Kill—From Kabul to Kandahar, It's Not Who You Are That Matters, but What You Shoot" (2001).

 Hunter is a firearms enthusiast, well known in the gun community for firearm detail in many of his works of fiction.
 He himself shoots as a hobby, saying "many people don't understand, shooting a firearm is a sensual pleasure that's rewarding in and of itself."

-In an interview with NPR on February 16, 2011, in relation to the shooting of Gabrielle Giffords and 18 others, Hunter defended the public availability of high-capacity magazines.
-He also said that it was not clear if the 33-round magazine used by shooter Jared Lee Loughner played a part in the shooting.
-He had previously stated in his op-ed piece in The Washington Post that extended magazines are particularly valuable for the self-defense of women and the elderly, who he said could use them effectively as an alternative to semi-automatic rifles or shotguns.
+In an interview with NPR on February 16, 2011, Hunter defended the public availability of high-capacity magazines after the shooting of Gabrielle Giffords and 18 others.
+He also said that it was not clear whether the 33-round magazine used by shooter Jared Lee Loughner played a part in the shooting.
+He had previously written in The Washington Post that extended magazines are particularly valuable to women and the elderly, who he said could use them effectively in semi-automatic rifles or shotguns.
 He points out that "women generally don't care to put in the training needed to master [rifles and shotguns].
 Nor can the elderly handle [long guns] adeptly."